Yousef-Jaber-Abdelaziz/Smart_fitness_assitant/README.md

 The workout detection system is built through a structured process of data collection, processing, and model training, resulting in high-accuracy predictions.
 Here’s an overview of how this feature works:

 1. **Data Collection**: We began by collecting videos for four workout classes (biceps, squats, pushups, and a neutral state).
-These videos served as the foundation for building our model.

 2. **Keypoint Extraction**: Using the Mediapipe library, we extracted keypoints from the collected videos.
-These keypoints represent important joint locations that reflect the body’s movements during each exercise.

 3. **Data Preparation**: The extracted keypoints were saved into a CSV file, which was then split into training and validation sets using an 80:20 ratio.
-This split ensures that the model has enough data to learn while also being evaluated on unseen data during training.

 4. **Data Scaling**: To ensure consistency and improve the performance of the machine learning model, the keypoint data was scaled using a Standard Scaler.
-This process standardizes the data, making the model less sensitive to the varying ranges of values.

 5. **Model Training**: We employed a Random Forest model, which is known for its robustness and accuracy.
 The model was trained on the scaled keypoint data, achieving an impressive accuracy of 99.26%.